UCF vs. Kent State Predictions & Picks – August 31

 UCF Betting Info (2022)

-- The Knights have a 99.0% chance to win this game based on the moneyline's implied probability.
+- The implied moneyline probability in this matchup gives the Knights a 99.0% chance to win.

 - The Knights went 7-7-0 ATS last season.